- Martin Scorsese

 From the pretext of a thrilling murder mystery, Shutter Island slowly develops into Scorsese’s first venture into the genre of psychological horror, as the film’s entire arrangement concerns the disturbing ways in which people manage their inner demons.
 Through maddened sociopaths and the scarred psyche of the story’s hero, Scorsese underscores his long-existing exploration of our external responses to inner stimuli.
 Based on the novel by author Dennis Lehane, the script by Laeta Kalogridis allows the director to delve into material that he has long contemplated; only here he’s using a more potent visual language.
 In doing so, Scorsese pays homage to filmmakers that he’s long admired by employing the gut-punch imagery of Samuel Fuller and the unrelenting suspense of Alfred Hitchcock.

-Seemingly a police procedural set on the dynamic stage of an insane asylum, the story progresses into the director’s a most virulent portrayal of a protagonist’s environment serving as a manifestation of inner conflict.
+Seemingly a police procedural set on the dynamic stage of an insane asylum, the story progresses into the director’s most virulent portrayal of a protagonist’s environment serving as a manifestation of inner conflict.
 Much in the way that Travis Bickle succumbed to New York City in Taxi Driver or Howard Hughes lost himself to his germaphobia in The Aviator, U.S. Marshall Tedd Daniels (Leonardo DiCaprio) becomes influenced by the atmosphere of his surroundings both in body and mind.
 The setting is Shutter Island, an isolated rock in Boston Harbor that houses Ashcliffe, an asylum for the criminally insane.
 Teddy and his new partner, Chuck Aule (Mark Ruffalo), are sent there to investigate a missing inmate, a mother (Emily Mortimer) who murdered her children.
 Upon their arrival, both men find the scenery menacing and the hospital’s staff peculiar.
-There’s a strange mannerism about everyone they speak to, as if they’re all privy to the same frightful secret that no one will speak of.
+There’s a strange mannerism about everyone they speak to as if they’re all privy to the same frightful secret that no one will speak of.
 But just as the doctors seem to be harboring this mystery, so too are the prisoners.

-Teddy and Chuck conduct interviews with doctors and patients, and their sense that something is wrong in Ashcliffe grows with every encounter.
+Teddy and Chuck conduct interviews with doctors and patients and their sense that something is wrong within Ashcliffe grows with every encounter.
 Take the hospital’s creepy and elusive administrator, Dr. Cawley (Ben Kingsley), who always seems to circumvent Teddy’s probing.
 Another of the staff, Dr. Naehring (Max von Sydow), is more direct in his ability to outwit and therefore provoke Teddy.
 Outside the hospital’s walls, an immense storm builds and promises to trap the Marshalls there for some time.
-Meanwhile, the situation and conditions force Teddy to recall tragic events from his past, his time as a soldier at the liberation of Dachau and the death of his wife (Michelle Williams) by the hands of an arsonist.
+Meanwhile, the situation and conditions force Teddy to recall tragic events from his past, his time as a soldier at the liberation of Dachau, and the death of his wife (Michelle Williams) at the hands of an arsonist.
 Represented through surreal dream imagery, these flashbacks are gorgeous and haunting, more so even than the warped inmates on display in Ashcliffe.

 How much we’re drawn in is contingent on DiCaprio’s astonishingly good performance.
-This is the fourth collaboration between he and Scorsese, and the director has done wonders to mature him into more than just a pretty face.
+This is the fourth collaboration between him and Scorsese, and the director has done wonders to mature him into more than just a pretty face.
 With The Aviator and The Departed, DiCaprio has displayed incredible versatility.
 Here, the actor begins as a film noir cop, but as Ashcliffe works Teddy over it strips down layers of the character, thus adding layers to the performance.
 Also wonderful are Kingsley and Von Sydow as the sinister doctors, as well as Jackie Earl Haley and Mortimer who play disturbed patients.
 Scorsese has brought together an incredible cast, and watching this group of actors bring life to this scenery is surely something to behold.

 Much will be made of the ending.
 Some will leave scratching their heads, questioning if it makes any sense.
 Some will understand that it doesn’t necessarily have to make sense.
 After seeing the film and soaking up the events in the story, Shutter Island will improve if watched again and absorbed as a whole, with the viewer aware of how it ends.
 There are details throughout that build to and hint at the big reveal coming in the end, and knowing what happens will help involve the viewer on another level.
 But the film isn’t about how the story leads to the twist, the moment that will inevitably lose some viewers incapable of suspending their disbelief.
 This work of genius is about Scorsese’s creation of mood, the incredible swell of suspense of which he’s only channeled before in his superb remake of Cape Fear.